-Saranda, Albania is an enchanting city.
-It’s also a city that is undergoing some rapid changes.
+Saranda, Albania is an enchanting town.
+It’s also a town that is undergoing some rapid changes.
 Tourism is growing here every single year, and now that I am here as I write this, I can really start to see why.

 Right now I am perched up in Saranda – also referred to as Sarandë by the locals – for 3 months.
 It’s the golden jewel of the Albanian Riviera, tucked up on a wide gulf overlooking Corfu, Greece, so close that you think you’d be able to swim there.